-Under the Act's general duties, we work to eliminate unlawful discrimination, harassment and victimisation, and other conduct prohibited by the Act; advance equality of opportunity; and foster good relations between people who share a protected characteristic and those who do not.
+Under the Act's general duties, we work to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity and foster good relations between everyone who is part of the Anglia Ruskin community.

-Our Student Services Team and the Students’ Union are your first points of contact if you’d like information, advice and guidance while you’re studying with us.
-This includes specialist support if, for example, you have a disability and want to find out more about reasonable adjustments while you’re studying; or you’d like careers advice as a gay student.
+Our Student Services team and the Students’ Union are your first points of contact if you’d like information, advice and guidance while you’re studying with us.
+This includes specialist support if, for example, you have a disability and want to find out more about reasonable adjustments while you’re studying.
+Also, if you are a parent or carer, we have information which could help to support you in your studies.
 Our colleagues celebrate difference and diversity, and will respect you for the person you are.